Roles and permissions in AttendFirst: admin, manager

 Admin

-Admins run the company in AttendFirst.
-They have full access to everything.
+Admins have full access to everything in AttendFirst.

 - Configure the company, timezone, work schedule, and all settings.